Information for schools, assessment

 What would be done with the information derived from an assessment?

 Psychological assessment will be taken along with information from other relevant assessors in order to fully plan and implement any constructive intervention strategy.
-This is usually done in the setting of a school team or PRESCAT.
+This is usually done in the setting of a school review or Team Around the Child meeting (TAC).
 Any information gathered from assessment will be presented in a clear and accessible way usually at a collaborative meeting which will be minuted.

 What about Intervention?